-Consultants have prepared 2nd Draft Final version of Monitoring Tools (MTs) for Baseline and Monitoring Surveys.
+Consultants have prepared Draft Final version of Monitoring Tools (MTs) for Baseline and Monitoring Surveys.
 The MTs are finalized in close liaison with client.
-Draft Final MTs are attached Annex-C

 For preparation of MTs, Consultants have inducted maximum indicators for optimal ME&IE of the Project.